SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/customization.md

 Saving the settings will not yet apply them to the current tenant and respective subtenants.
 To do so, click **Apply** in the top menu bar.

-Click **Reset** in the top menu bar to reset the branding of the current tenant and its subtenants to the default settings.
+Click **Remove branding** in the top menu bar to reset the branding of the current tenant and its subtenants to the default settings.
 The custom settings will still be saved but are no longer applied.

 <a name="configuration-parameters"></a>
 #### Configuration parameters